Safe ministryat maitland evangelical church

 3. Do (or Update) your Online Training

-You’ll be asked to register your name and WWCC details before doing the training.
-This training only takes about 30mins, but it gives you all the information you need to help keep our kids safe (as well as fulfil our legal obligations as a church).
+You’ll be asked to confirm your name, date of birth, phone number and email address before doing the training.
+If you work with children you will also be asked to enter your Working with Children Check Number.
+This training only takes about 45mins, but it gives you all the information you need to help keep our kids and vulnerable people safe (as well as fulfil our legal obligations as a church).

 Policies & Legal